Aeroraven/Aria/readme.md

 ### License

-The license coincides with the repository to which this project belongs.
+This repository is licensed under AGPL-3.0 License, referenced models and textures are excluded.

+Licenses for referenced models and textures coincide with the license of original repository they belong to, or the license their author determined.

 ### Materials Referenced / Acknowledgements

-**Wavefront African Model \(Incl.
-Specular, Diffuse, Normal Texture\)**  : By Dmitry V. Sokolov.
+**Wavefront African Model and Textures**  : By Dmitry V. Sokolov.
 In Project "TinyRenderer" https://github.com/ssloy/tinyrenderer

 **Bonzai Volume Texture**: By Leandro Barbagallo.
 In Project "WebGLVolumeRendering" https://github.com/lebarba/WebGLVolumeRendering/